collohtryzie/collohtryzie/README.md

 - 👋 Hi, I’m @collohtryzie
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning R and Python
-- 💞️ I’m looking to collaborate on developing websites
+- 💞️ I’m looking to collaborate on analyzing and visualizing data
-- 📫 How to reach me ...email:collinskithinji2002@gmail.com
+- 📫 How to reach me ...email:collinskithinji0@gmail.com

 <!---
 collohtryzie/collohtryzie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.